ReiniervanLimpt/weekly-nerd-1920/docs/my-css-discoveries.md

-## hiding elements with mix-blend-mode
+## hiding/showing elements with mix-blend-mode

 During the first course of the webdesign minor (CSS To The Rescue) i was asked to explore the limits of CSS, there is something cool i found out you could do with the `mix-blend-mode` property, you can see the result below.